 The joint diagram developed for concentric joints in Section 7 can also be used to describe the characteristics of eccentric axially loaded joints.

 Triangle S1, V1, P1 of Figure 8-11represents the preloaded condition where the fastener tension Fb is equal and opposite to the compressive load on the clamped parts FK.
 As the external eccentric load FA increases from zero the fastener extends under the partial load .
 This causes the clamped parts to lose compression linearly until the point when the joint begins to separate at the side nearest the load FA.
 During this phase the straight line V1 to H1 represents the behaviour of the clamped parts.
 If FA is further increased, the joint characteristics change to that of a hinge and lever producing a nonlinear load-deflection response of the clamped parts.
-The fastener therefore feels a high proportion of the external load than would be predicted by extrapolation of the line V1H1.
+The fastener therefore feels a high proportion of the external load than predicted by extrapolation of the line V1H1.